Open - Limited Services / Capacity

 The building was then occupied by the National Guard, the National Lottery, the School of Arts and Crafts and the Normal School for Ladies.
 This though, as early as 1918, began the final conversion of the site.
 The vast majority of the Convento de la Encarnación complex is today the headquarters and library of the National Secretary of Public Education.
 It has been since 1921.

-The Museum of the Secretary of Public Education open in 1994.
+The Museum of the Secretary of Public Education opened in 1994.
 Inisde the SEP headquarters building, the primary purpose was to house and share the extensive artifacts discovered during renovations made between 1989 and 1991.
-Visitors will also be interested in the Diego Rivera murals.
+Visitors will also be interested in the Diego Rivera murals (below).
 One, titled “The Entrance to the Mine” is immediately outside the museum entrance.

 The collection is presented in three areas: the pre-Hispanic, the colonial, and the modern.